adamspanier/CryptoConductor/docs/Views.md

-# Views - Presentational (UI)
+# Views

-There will be a number of primary views:
+There will be a five primary views:

-What is my app making available to people?
-What functions are being made available?
-Functional perspective
-What is presented in the web browser?

-1. Login
+1. Login Interface
-2. Project Dashboard - based on role, displays different information, new project, view, subscore, lists projects and score (specialist, client, leader)
+2. Project Dashboard
-3. Project Manager
+3. Project Management Dashboard
-4. Registration Manager
+4. Account Management
-5. Leader
+5. Scoring Interface
-6. Client
-7. Associate
-8. Project
-9. New Project
-10. New User
-11. New Specialist
-12. New Client

-## Login
+## Login Interface Component

-The login view will present a username and password field and use a submit button.
+The login view will present a username and password field and a submit button.

-## Specialist

-The specialist view will list all of the projects available to the specialist.
-These projects are gathered via the specialty and niche associations of the specialist.
-If the project and the specialist have the same specialization, the project is available to view.
-If the project and the specialist have the same niche, the project is available to edit.

-## Leader

-The leader view will display all existing projects.
-All projects will be available for editing.
-All edits will be logged.
-The view will also provide a _new project_ button that will load the _new project_ view where details about the project can be entered.
-Each new project will be given a link to a project details model.

-## Client

-The client view will display projects available to clients.
-All projects with the client affiliated will be available for the client to view based on the client permissions.

-## Associate
+## Project Dashboard

-The associate view will present contact details such that the associate can ask for information.
+The project dashboard will present user contingent project information.

-## Project
+## Project Management Dashboard Component

-The project view will display information about the project contingent on the role of the viewer.
-A client will see specific information where a leader will see all information.
+The project management dashboard will display all project fields with prefilled out current values and allows leaders to edit project details.

-## New Project
+## Project Entries Edit Interface

-The new project view will provide a name and description text field, followed by a specialty list (contingent on available specialties), a niche list (contingent on available niches), a client list (contingent on available clients), a denial list (contingent on valid users), and will link to a new Project Entry model.

-## New user

-The new user view will allow a leader to add a user.
-It will contain first, last, middle, email, and phone fields.
+The project edit interface displays all project entries, and enables editing contingent on user.

-## New Specialist
+## Account Management

-The new specialist view will allow a leader to add a specialist. a user list dropdown, a specialty list dropdown, a niche list dropdown.
+The account management interface allows the addition, modification, and deletion of user accounts.

-## New Client
+## Scoring Interface

-The new client view will allow a leader to add a new client.
-It will contain a user dropdown.
+The scoring interface provides scoring functionality contingent on current user.